-To target actual users of the focal apps, we developed an online questionnaire that we distributed across social media channels and online communities directly related to one of the apps or the respective context (Wolf et al., 2020).
+To target actual users of the focal apps, we developed an online questionnaire that we distributed across social media channels and online communities directly related to one of the apps or the respective context (Wolf, Weiger, & Hammerschmidt, 2020).
 Four vouchers worth a total of \$200 were raffled among all participants to increase response rates.
 We collected data from 811 respondents who had been using one of the focal apps for at least four weeks.
-Responses from participants who did not complete the survey or answered click-through questions incorrectly were removed from further analysis, resulting in an effective sample of 728 respondents (71% female, $M{age} = 31$) across the three contexts: 261 in education, 244 in fitness, and 223 in nutrition.
+Responses from participants who did not complete the survey or answered click-through questions incorrectly were removed from